A lively international congregation, gathering people of many backgrounds and all ages for worship in the Reformed tradition

 We worship every Sunday at 11:00 in the Auditoire de Calvin in the Old Town.
 If you would like to take part in our worship online, please use our contact form

-Order of service for the third Sunday of Easter, April 14 2024
+Order of service for the Sunday after Ascension, May 12 2024

 Our annual congregational meeting will take place on Sunday June 9 2024